Printed Circuit Board Safety

 - Do not put cookies or food through reflow oven (just checking if you are reading this)

-- Proper tools
+- Always use proper tools

 - Check all connections

-- Proper cleanup
+- Along with proper cleanup